 Positive employee engagement and agreement is vital in setting the tone when implementing change and ensuring continued success – and tools such as employee pulse surveys and discussion groups can give employers a head start.

-Enhanced safeguards to protect confidential information will be vital.
+Enhanced safeguards to protect confidential information will be also vital.
 In addition, after the past year, some employees will be getting itchy feet – perhaps they might want to branch out on their own? or perhaps they may be looking to go to a competitor – and even take other employees with them too?
-With a remote workforce, it will be difficult to pick up on the telltale signs of suspicious activity and an employee preparing to leave, therefore it is a timely opportunity to check the drafting of restrictive covenants and ensure that your business is protected and flush out any potential issues.
+With a remote or semi-remote workforce, it is difficult to pick up on the tell-tale signs of suspicious activity, therefore now is a timely opportunity to check the drafting of restrictive covenants and ensure that your business is protected and flush out any potential issues.

 Health and safety

-Employers need to give careful thought as to how they comply with their legal duties around the health and safety of agile workers, and how to enable workers to carry out their activities in a healthy, happy and productive manner.
-Factors to consider include the home workstation assessment, provision of work equipment and the training of employees and assessors in setting up workstations.
+Businesses will also need to consider how comply with their legal duties around the health and safety of agile workers and how to enable workers to carry out their activities in a healthy, happy and productive manner.
+Factors to keep in mind include the home workstation assessment, provision of work equipment and the training of employees and assessors in setting up workstations.
 In addition, the impact of lone working on stress and mental health also needs to be carefully monitored with interventions in place.